Healthy Rainbow Food Diet Plan

-Colors of Food and Their Role Play
+Colours of Food and their Role

 Red: Beetroots, pomegranates, tomatoes, cherries, apples, watermelon, red grapes, cranberries and other red coloured vegetables fall in this category.
 These are all rich in carotenoid lycopene and some of these like watermelons may have a higher content than the others.

 You can include a cup of beetroot salad, watermelon cubes, tomato chutney, cranberry sauce, etc. in your diet.
 Red foods help heart and lung diseases and also some forms of cancer.